BryanWilhite/Blog/presentation/entry/2016/2016-04-30-connecting-to-my-ubuntu-vm-on-azure.md

 ---json
 {
-  "author": "Bryan Wilhite",
-  "content": "There are at least four (Windows) ways to connect to a Linux VM on Azure (today).PuTTY and WinSCP (over SSH)Windows Remote Desktop (to xrdp)Windows File Manager (to samba)(probably) Windows 10 Bash shell (with ssh)PuTTY and WinSCP (over SSH)I may have to...", "inceptDate": "2016-04-30T22:40:21.5317713-07:00", "isPublished": true,
-  "itemCategory": null,
+  "documentId": 0,
+  "title": "Connecting to my Ubuntu VM on Azure", "documentShortName": "2016-04-30-connecting-to-my-ubuntu-vm-on-azure", "fileName": "index.html",
+  "path": "./entry/2016-04-30-connecting-to-my-ubuntu-vm-on-azure",
+  "date": "2016-05-01T05:40:21.531Z",
-  "modificationDate": "0001-01-01T00:00:00",
+  "modificationDate": "2016-05-01T05:40:21.531Z",
-  "slug": "connecting-to-my-ubuntu-vm-on-azure",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
   "sortOrdinal": 0,
-  "tag": null,
-  "title": "Connecting to my Ubuntu VM on Azure"
+  "clientId": "2016-04-30-connecting-to-my-ubuntu-vm-on-azure",
+  "tag": "{\r\n  \"extract\": \"There are at least four (Windows) ways to connect to a Linux VM on Azure (today).PuTTY and WinSCP (over SSH)Windows Remote Desktop (to xrdp)Windows File Manager (to samba)(probably) Windows 10 Bash shell (with ssh)PuTTY and WinSCP (over SSH)I may have to...\"\r\n}"
 }
 ---

+# Connecting to my Ubuntu VM on Azure

 There are at least four (Windows) ways to connect to a Linux VM on Azure (today).

 * PuTTY and WinSCP (over SSH)
 * Windows Remote Desktop (to `xrdp`)
 * Windows File Manager (to `samba`)
 * (probably) Windows 10 Bash shell (with `ssh`)

 ## PuTTY and WinSCP (over SSH)